costantinoai/evolution-mail-translate/README.md

 - **[USER_GUIDE.md](docs/USER_GUIDE.md)** - Installation, usage, configuration, and troubleshooting
 - **[DEVELOPER_GUIDE.md](docs/DEVELOPER_GUIDE.md)** - Architecture, development, and contribution guidelines
 - **[CHANGELOG.md](docs/CHANGELOG.md)** - Notable changes

+## Settings

+Open “Translate Settings” via Edit → Preferences → Translate Settings.

+- Target language: Choose your default translation target
+- Install models on demand: If enabled, missing Argos models are downloaded automatically the first time a pair is needed
+- Python venv: Create and manage your per-user venv with `evolution-translate-setup` (installs Python deps and optionally models)

+Tip: You can also set environment variables for development overrides:
+- `TRANSLATE_HELPER_PATH` to point to a local translate_runner.py
+- `TRANSLATE_PYTHON_BIN` to point to a specific Python interpreter

+## Docker Testing (developers)

+Local, test-only Docker builds live under `tests/docker/` (gitignored):
+- Self-contained (no bind mounts): `tests/docker/run-all-images.sh` (Ubuntu 24.04)
+- Base images (bind mounts required): `tests/docker/build-and-test.sh` (Ubuntu 22.04/24.04)

+Can Docker-built packages be used for releases?
+Yes — it’s common to build release artifacts in containers as long as you build on the target distro base (e.g., Ubuntu 24.04) with a clean, reproducible environment.
+We publish release artifacts built on Ubuntu 24.04 in CI and sign them.
+Docker images under `tests/docker/` are test-only and not used by CI.

+Supported targets: Ubuntu 24.04 (official), Ubuntu 22.04 (best‑effort).
+The code currently requires Evolution ≥ 3.52 for builds; 22.04 builds may not satisfy this and are treated as informational until compatibility is confirmed.

 ## Security & Privacy